Originally published August 3, 2020, by Rocky Trifari.

 The best time to send emails is going to depend on your own blogging audience.
 Only you will be able to determine that information.

-In general, it is said that open rates tend to be higher on Tuesdays and Wednesday.
+In general, it is said that open rates tend to be higher on Tuesdays and Wednesdays.
 They also say 8 AM and 4 PM tend to be the best times of the day to send messages.
 You can use those guidelines as a starting point if you’re entirely sure yet.

 How Can You Optimize Email Campaigns?